keybase/client/desktop/docs/installer_and_updater_architecture.md

 We'd like to start by adding an endpoint to the API server that returns HTTP responses compatible with the [Squirrel.Server protocol](https://github.com/Squirrel/Squirrel.Mac#update-json-format) which Electron will ping.

+There's a complication, though: while the service can ask for updates *as a given user* inside an authenticated request, Squirrel updates don't authenticate.
+This might require us to have the Keybase service tell the client about a new upgrade instead.

 #### How do we apply updates?